ianer-glitch/My-XFCE-dotfiles/README.md

 # My-XFCE-dotfiles
-my own configs dor i3wm and XFCE
+my own configs for i3wm and XFCE